 Check their documentation.
 It’s pretty useful.
 Here, I want to focus on how I understand Svelte and why I find it crazy good.

-In short, no virtual DOM
+Permalink to heading In short, no virtual DOM In short, no virtual DOM

 Svelte’s creator compares his creation to React and other frameworks to explain his approach.

 Instead of creating a virtual DOM and applying a diffing algorithm, Svelte converts your code into a “super-efficient VanillaJS code” that updates DOM only when necessary.